juancbarragan/Wishlist-JavaScript-Coding-Challenge/README.md

 https://rawg.io/api/collections/must-play/games

+This endpoint will give you a list of the most playlable games in `JSON` format.

 **Let's start with the homepage:**

 The homepage is divided in two sections; the navbar, that only has the company name and a button (the heart icon) that will toggle the wishlist flyout on the right hand side.
 When the user loads this page for the first time, a fetch request is sent to the RAWG API server and a list of twenty results is returned.
 Each one of the result needs to be rendered like a card with the data sugested in the mockups.